-This Data Processing Addendum (the “DPA”) is entered into between SkyKick LLC or the relevant SkyKick affiliate (“SkyKick”) and the customer (“Customer”).
-If Customer is located in the European Economic Area, the United Kingdom or Switzerland, this DPA is with SkyKick B.V.
+This Data Processing Addendum (the “DPA”) is entered into between the customer (“Customer”) and SkyKick LLC, if Customer is based in the United States of America or SkyKick B.V. if the Customer is located outside the United States of America (each “SkyKick”).
 This DPA amends and forms a material part of the Agreement, pursuant to which Customer has obtained the right to use one or more Services.

 1. DEFINITIONS AND BACKGROUND

 1.1.
 Definitions.
 Capitalized terms used but not defined herein or in Attachment 1 to this DPA will have the meanings set forth in the Terms and Conditions.

 1.2.
 Background.
 Customer and SkyKick acknowledge that Customer will be accessing the Services as a data “controller”, or any similar designation by Data Protection Law, for its own purposes.
 SkyKick will be the data “processor”, or any similar designation by Data Protection Law, for Customer with respect to the Customer Data.

 2. DATA PROCESSING AND PROTECTION

 2.1.
 Limitations on Use.
 SkyKick will Process Personal Data only: (a) in a manner consistent with documented instructions from Customer, which will include Processing (i) to provide the Services, (ii) as authorized or permitted under the Agreement, including, where applicable, as specified in Attachment 3 to this DPA, and (iii) consistent with other reasonable documented instructions of Customer; and (b) where allowed under Data Protection Law as required by applicable law, provided that SkyKick will inform Customer (unless prohibited by such applicable law) of the applicable legal requirement before Processing pursuant to such applicable law.